-Bit 1: R/W EN_FS:enable generation/insertion of SYT stamps (Time Stamps) in CIP header.
+EN_FS:enable generation/insertion of SYT stamps (Time Stamps) in CIP header.

-Bit 0: R/W Reset Isochronous Transmitter: causes transmitter to be reset when '1'.
-In order for synchronous reset of ITX to work properly, the application must supply an AVCLK and ensure that the reset bit is kept (programmed) HIGH for at least the duration of one AVCLK period.
+Bit 1: R/W Bit 0: R/W

+Reset Isochronous Transmitter (RST_ITX): causes transmitter to be reset when '1'.
+In order for synchronous reset of ITX to work properly, an AVxCLK (from either the internal or external source) must be present and ensure that the reset bit is kept (programmed) HIGH for at least the duration of one AVxCLK period.
 Failure to do so may cause the application interface of this module to be improperly reset (or not reset at all).
+When reset is enabled, all bytes will be flushed from the FIFO and transmission will cease immediately.